lancl/jira-draggable-ui-for-hemlane/README.md

-# Workflow App
+# A Task-Tracking App

-A very simplified version of JIRA.
+About: a very simplified version of apps such as JIRA and Trello.

 Time limit: 50 minutes

-## The Specs
+## Part 1: The Specs (Input)

 1. CSS: same width for the 4 lanes; 25px margin
 2. Feature: add a card/task